Teufelsstern/GateAssignmentDirector/README.md

 **Using the GUI (Recommended)**
 1. Run `GateAssignmentDirector.exe` (or `python main.py` for developers)
-2. The application will start in the system tray
+2. The application will start with the main window visible.
+You can configure it to minimize to system tray and/or stay always on top via the Config tab
-3. Open the main window by clicking the system tray icon
-4. Go to the "Config" tab to verify settings and enter your API key
+3. Go to the "Config" tab to verify settings and enter your API key
-5. Go to the "Monitor" tab and click "Start Monitoring"
+4. Go to the "Monitor" tab and click "Start Monitoring"
-6. The application will now automatically assign gates when SayIntentions flight data is detected
+5. The application will now automatically assign gates when SayIntentions flight data is detected

 ### Configuration Options